pramodhrai/blockchaintutorial/README.md

 Check out `persist_block.rb` for how I do it, though it's primarily for illustration.

-In other blockchains, such as the Bitcoin, Ethereum, Coda, Hyperledger.
-Typically nodes compete against one another to mine a block, using proof-of-work or proof-of-stake to achieve consensus on the winning node.
+In other blockchains - such as the Bitcoin, Ethereum, Coda, Hyperledger - nodes typically compete against one another to mine a block, using proof-of-work or proof-of-stake to achieve consensus on the winning block.

 ### What kind of blockchains are there?